andreyohiienko/multi-k8s/readme.md

 ## Issues
 - [ ] Issue with travis decryption
-- [ ] Issue with Google Cloud files autoupdate
+- [x] Issue with Google Cloud files autoupdate
+- [ ] Does not have minimum availability (postgres-deployment)

 ## Important takeaways
 - Yaml file configure object